Pink Floyd, Dire Straits, Fleetwood Mac they came, they conquered. The Reynolds Girls…hmm!

-In March 1989 their debut single “I’d Rather Jack” was released.
+In mid February their debut single “I’d Rather Jack” was released.
 Lyrically the song was written as a response to critics who ignored younger pop acts of the time, as demonstrated in the second verse:

 “Can’t they see that every generation

 Has music for its own identity?”